stillagorilla/heypage/docs/CANONICAL_PATHS.md

 The following directories are deprecated and must not be referenced by `{% include %}`, `{% extends %}`, or template loaders:

 - `templates/partials/` (deprecated; legacy only)
+- `templates/_deprecated_partials/` (deprecated quarantine; legacy only)

 Policy:
 - New work must be done in `templates/includes/`.
-- If a newer version exists under `templates/partials/`, it must be migrated into `templates/includes/` and the partial removed or quarantined.
+- Any legacy fragments must be migrated into `templates/includes/` and the deprecated version removed or quarantined.

 ### Base layout contract
 - `templates/base.html` must include shared fragments explicitly via canonical paths: